priyanshu239/devTinder/homework.md

 - add timestamps to the userSchema
 - API level validation on PATCH request and signup POST api
 - API level data sanitization
+- Data Sanitizing - Add API validator for each field
+- Install validator
+- Explore validator library functions and use validator functions for password, email, password